robj411/p2_drivers/code/costing/README.md

 The logic of this reads as follows:

-- The first $A_3=0.5$ billion doses from reserved capacity go exclusively to HIC
+- $A_3=0.5$ billion doses per year from reserved capacity go exclusively to HIC
-- None go to UMIC and LLMIC
-- When HIC coverage is between 500 million and its total demand, reserved capacity doses are allocated according to population
+- Any remaining reserved capacity doses are allocated according to population
-- Once HIC reach their total demand, doses from reserved capacity are split proportional to population between UMIC and LLMIC
+- Once HIC reach their total demand, doses from reserved capacity are split proportional to population between UMIC, LMIC and LIC
-- Once UMIC reach their total demand, all doses from reserved capacity go to LLMIC

 For $x\in\lbrace E,B\rbrace$,